HenryTsa/NYCU-Computer-Vision-2026-HW1/README.md

 ### Inference (TTA Prediction)

-To generate the final `submission.csv` using the best saved checkpoint:
+To generate the final `prediction.csv` using the best saved checkpoint:

 ```bash
 python predict.py